desci-eth/SciOS-Home-Site/_pages/home.md

 <b>Time: </b> <i>9:30am-11am</i>

-An hour and a half open session on the problems in the traditional system of science.
-Join us and share your experience in and thoughts on the issues plaguing trad-sci.
+Join us and share your thoughts on the problems facing the traditional system of science.
 This session will help define the limitations of the current firmware of science, and help guide the DeSci movement towards building a more effective stack on which research operates.

 <br/><a href="" target="_blank"><button class="btn btn-warning btn-sm">Read more</button></a>
 </div>